yangxuan74/Docs/source/F/espidf_extra.rst

 * No whitespace characters allowed in project paths.
 This limitation is imposed by the `native ESP-IDF build system <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html?highlight=spaces#step-2-get-esp-idf>`_.
   This affects users that have a whitespace in their username or added a whitespace to the project name.
-As a workaround, it's recommended to move :ref:`projectconf_pio_core_dir` to a folder without spaces.
+As a workaround.
 For example:

   .. code-block:: ini